oracle-livelabs/multicloud/wls-for-oci-autoscaling/sandbox-setup/sandbox-setup.md

       ```
       ![ssh key](images/generate-ssh.png)

 4. Copy and paste the following command to get the public key and save it in some text file.
-We will need it in lab 2 for creating the stack.
+We will need it in the next lab.
+Leave this browser tab open, we will use this tab to run commands in the Cloud shell.
       ```bash
          <copy>cat ~/.ssh/id_rsa.pub</copy>
       ```